KaiserWerk/WPCustomRepository/README.md

 There is still a lot to do.
 That means that not everything will work 100%.

-Broken since WordPress version 5. :(
+Edit: Broken since WordPress version 5. :(
+Edit: Appears to work properly again (tested Nov.
+12, 2019)

 ### Features